materialstyle/materialstyle/site/content/3.0/components/accordion.md

 # Accordion

+<p class="fs-4 ms-0 mb-4 text-secondary">The accordion component allows the user to show and hide sections of related content on a page.</p>

 The accordion uses collapse internally to make it collapsible.
 To render an accordion that’s expanded, add the ```open``` class on the ```accordion```.